farazsth98/farazsth98.github.io/_posts/2019-10-12-picoctf-2019-heap-challs.markdown

 # Done because the NULL byte overflow will unset the PREV_INUSE bit of the next chunk
 # Meaning that it will change the next chunks size to 0x100
 # 0x100 chunks go into the 0xf0 tcache bin
-# We prevent this since we want backwards cnosolidation to occur
+# We prevent this since we want backwards consolidation to occur
 # This will be evident further below
 for i in range(7):
   add(0xf0)